parameter1/base-cms/MIGRATING.md

 Linting styles via `stylelint` has been removed.
 The reasons are varied, but primarily version 10 is _really_ old and the bootstrap config preset isn't well-supported anymore.

 ### Action Items
-1. If any of the websites or global/core packages in your repository have a `lint:css` script or `.stylelintrs.js`/`.stylelintignore` files, the scripts should be removed/updated and the files should be deleted.
-This will prevent linting errors now that stylelint is removed.
-[See the the complete list of new package.json scripts in the Improved CLI section](#improved-cli)
+1. Delete any `.stylelintrc.js`/`.stylelintignore` files -- these are normally in the root of the repository, but ensure no other files exist in site or package folders.
-2. If you also have `stylelint` installed as a dependency in your repository (either in the root monorepo `package.json` file or in any sites/packages) please remove the dependency and re-run `./scripts/yarn.sh`
+2. Check to see if you have `stylelint` installed as a dependency by searching the project for `"stylelint"`.
+If it appears in any of your project's `package.json` files, please remove the dependency and re-run `./scripts/yarn.sh`

 ## ESLint
 The internal `eslint` version was upgrade from v5 to v8 -- quite a large jump -- and the supporting `eslint-plugin-import` and `eslint-config-airbnb-base` were also upgraded.
 As such, if you were relying on the eslint version provided by `base-cms` (most likely), you'll need to update your code to fix any lint errors.

-In addition, the web, newsletter, and export CLIs no longer provide a `lint` command.
-Most websites were _not_ using this command directly, and instead were running `eslint` directly in their package.json `lint` scripts.
-But this will need to be verified

 ### Action Items
-1. Verify that none of your package.json `lint` scripts reference the `basecms-website lint` comamnd.
-If they do, change them appropriately, usually `eslint --ext .js --ext .vue --max-warnings 5 --ignore-path ../../.eslintignore ./`
-    - Also note the stylelint changes above -- `lint:css` scripts should be removed and the old `lint:js` script should _become_ the new `lint` script with the eslint command above.
-[See the the complete list of new package.json scripts in the Improved CLI section](#improved-cli)

-2. Install `eslint` (along with plugins and configs) in the monorepo root.
+1. Install `eslint` (along with plugins and configs) in the monorepo root.
 Existing core configurations should still work and do not need to change.
 That said, browser/vue configurations _will_ need changes.
     - In the root `package.json` add or update the following devDependencies: (**note:** newsletter and export repos do _not_ need `@babel/core`, `@babel/eslint-parser` or `eslint-plugin-vue`)
     ```json
     "@babel/core": "^7.21.0",